Pan-fried Potato Latkes use mashed potatoes instead of grated potatoes for the perfect crispy-outside soft-inside Chanukah treat.

 Russet potatoes - you do not want to use other potatoes because the starchiness of Russet potatoes is what gets the texture of these latkes just right.
 Sweet potatoes end up too liquidy for the latkes to hold shape.

-Matzo meal - is just ground up matzah.
+Matzo meal – This is ground-up matzah.
 You can pulse the matzah in a food processor, or you can substitute breadcrumbs or panko.

-Eggs - are what bind the latkes together.
-You can also use a smashed up banana.
-Other substitutions I have tried don't work as well.
+Eggs – are what bind the latkes together.
+You can also use a smashed-up banana.
+Other substitutions I have tried don’t work as well.

-Oil - Use any flavorless oil that you fry things with.
+Oil – Use any flavorless oil that you fry things with.
 My two go-to oils for this recipe are vegetable and canola.
-They are flavorless and inexpensive.
+They are all flavorless and inexpensive.

 Note: Use the grater plate of your food processor (link opens in new tab) to grate the onion and apple quickly.